The following instructions will walk you through how to write a dispute letter to rectify any errors on your credit report.

 You need to provide the following:

-- Your name and address were you currently live.
+- Your name and address were you currently reside.

 - Supporting documents, payment statements or checks.
-Ask that the information be deleted or corrected.
+Indicate which of the provided information should be deleted or corrected.

 - You can include a copy of your credit report with the disputed items circled.
-Be as clear as possible to make it easy for the Bureaus to understand what you are looking for.
+Be as clear as possible to make it easy for the Bureaus to understand what needs to be executed.

-Send the letters via certified mail, return receipt requested, or fed-ex with signature required, so you have documentation that the credit-reporting agency have received your letter.
+Send the letters via certified mail, return receipt requested, or Fed-ex with a “signature required”, so you have documentation proving the credit reporting agency has received your letter.
 Keep a copy of your letter and all other documents for future reference.